Dates for Fall Season 2021

-Kiwanis Club of Rockwall County is pleased to announce Angel League will continue at Yellowjacket Park located at 995 Yellowjacket Lane for the Spring 2019 Season.
+Kiwanis Club of Rockwall County is pleased to announce Angel League will continue at Yellowjacket Park located at 995 Yellowjacket Lane for the Fall 2021 Season.
 Games will be played on Wednesdays at 6:30 at the Yellowjacket field location.

 Angel League Program Information